How often do you listen to the radio online? And what does this mean for the medium of radio?

 The opportunities of online radio

-According to reports from Statista, about 4.4 billion people were active online internet users in April of this year (2019).
+According to reports from Statista, about 4.4 billion people were active online internet users in April 2019.
 That means that more than half of the world (58%) are actively searching online for entertainment and information.

 This means that you can even tune into radio programming that you might have missed accidentally.
 No other form of radio has this flexibility to offer.
 Usually, leading radio stations provide online radio alongside FM and DAB streams.